 Water is Life created a short film that shows a four-year-old Kenyan boy fulfilling a bucket list from staying at a hotel to flying in an airplane to seeing the beach for the first time.
 No child should have a bucket list at the age of four.
 This film put the problem of under 5 child mortality in the world’s face by using the voice of a small child to drive awareness.
 It’s absurd for a four-year-old child to have a bucket life just as the rate of under five child mortality from bad water and preventable causes is equally as absurd.
 The video is brilliantly done, which is very hard to do.

-Jennifer James is the founder of Social Good Moms, a global coalition of 3000+ mothers who care about pressing global issues.
+Jennifer James is the founder of Social Good Moms, a blog about pressing global issues.
 She has written over 70 articles for the Gates Foundation and has written about women's and girls' issues for ELLE and Cosmo South Africa and Huffington Post's Impact.
 She has been named a Fast Company Most Generous Social Media Maven, a Nesta Mother of Innovation (UK), and a ONE.org social media gamechanger.
 She is a recipient of two International Reporting Project fellowships to Zambia and Tanzania and a National Press Foundation Vaccine Fellowship.
 James has reported about global health from Haiti, Brazil, Nepal, Ethiopia, India, Tanzania, Kenya, South Africa, the Philippines, and Zambia.
-You can contact Jennifer at email@example.com.
+You can contact Jennifer at firstname.lastname@example.org.
 View all posts by Jennifer James